noahskorner/notes-gpt/README.md

 # NotesGPT

-This repository, NotesGPT, enables you to interact with your notes and journal entries using a language model.
+This repository enables you to interact with your notes and journal entries using a language model.
 Here's how it works:

 1. **Embedding Documents**: